jonwasdone/react-otp/README.md

 # React OTP Input

-A simple OTP input component for React.
-It supports pasting OTP codes from the clipboard.
+A simple fully customizable OTP input component for React that focuses on versatility and robustness.